Christmas is approaching slowly but the houses and streets are already decorated.

 Japanese apples by color resembles the orange, and are in the shape of the tomato.
 They are most delicious when fully ripe and softened and then eaten with a teaspoon, and taste is quite specific, something between apples and oranges.
 For some people is reminiscent of bananas.
 The fruit is bitter until it is ripe.

 On this island almost every yard has a tree, because of the fruit that is very healthy, for aesthetics, because the tree is very nice and when in bloom and when decorated with the fruits.
-The most beautiful is when you get out of the settlement and you see in the wild nature so beautifully decorated tree, you almost think that this is a tree from a fairy tale, and that is the fruit is too nice to be edible :-)
+The most beautiful is when you get out of the settlement and you see in the wild nature so beautifully decorated tree, you almost think that this is a tree from a fairy tale, and that the fruit is too beautiful to be edible :-)